quicwg/base-drafts/draft-ietf-quic-recovery.md

 unacknowledged packets SHOULD NOT be marked as lost when the timer expires.

 A packet sent on an RTO timer MUST NOT be blocked by the sender's congestion controller.
-A sender MUST however count these packets as being in flight, since this packet adds network load without establishing packet loss.
+A sender MUST however count these packets as being in-flight, since this packet adds network load without establishing packet loss.

 ## Generating Acknowledgements